 Other baijiu brands in the region are looking to cash in too.
 In Erlang, home to the Lang Jiu label and roughly in the middle of the Triangle, the roads are dotted with construction traffic.
-Luxury hotels, office buildings, restaurants and other alcohol-related attractions on the way.
+Luxury hotels, office buildings, restaurants and other alcohol-related attractions are on the way.

 Lang Jiu’s base is one of two enormous production facilities that face each other across the Chishui river, or the “beautiful alcohol river” as it’s also known thanks to its location at the heart of the Triangle.
-On the Guizhou bank sits the Moutai-owned Xi Jiu factory, a well-known label which happens to share its main character with Xi Jinping.
+On the Guizhou Province bank sits the Moutai-owned Xi Jiu factory, a well-known label which happens to share its main character with Xi Jinping.
 On the Sichuan side (the river also forms a provincial border) is Lang Jiu.

 A river runs through it: Xi Jiu on the left; Lang Jiu further up on the right

 “There’s a friendly rivalry,” an employee for Lang Jiu told us, adding that she grew up surrounded by the smell of baijiu.
 “But really Xi Jiu is completely different in flavor.
 Our drink is actually the same as Moutai, it’s just that they have the brand and can therefore charge the prices they do.”

 Nevertheless, Lang Jiu is one of the country’s most famous liquor brands as well, and expects to surpass 10 billion RMB in annual sales for 2018.